 What happens when a major Hollywood producer thinks he has all the answers?
 David O. Selznick’s final production was criticized from the moment it appeared.
 It is yet another attempt to cast his lover (now wife) Jennifer Jones in a classic epic intended to sweep the Oscars and place him atop the Hollywood heap one more time.
 The Academy has a way of punishing its own but Selznick’s hauteur and imperious attitude with talent and collaborators is what really sunk the picture; the only nomination it received is for Vittorio De Sica’s frankly terrible supporting performance.
 You can almost hear the groans as the words of the title slowly crawl across the screen, Gone With the Wind– style.
 It’s the sign that Selznick is looking backward for glory instead of forward to a new challenge.

 Stage legend Helen Hayes had a spotty film career but was far more believable as an embittered nurse reenergized by Gary Cooper’s love.
 We know that Jennifer Jones is capable of jettisoning her movie star persona, as was seen to good effect in (the English version of) Michael Powell’s Gone to Earth.
-She can play just about anything and often shines whether on her own or under the supervision of her husband.
+She can play just about anything and often shines, whether on her own or under the supervision of her husband.
 But David O. had become the kind of producer who believes that he is the star, that audiences will flock to theaters at the mention of his name.
-Selznick appears to have ruined some of Jones’ later vehicles with his interference and narrow tastes (Indiscretion of an American Wife) and his heavy handprints are all over this show.
+Selznick’s narrow tastes and constant interference ruined some of Jones’ later vehicles, like Indiscretion of an American Wife.
+His heavy handprints are all over this show.
 It’s too glossy, too pretty, and far too oversimplified.
 Poor nurse Mercedes McCambridge is a one-note martinet who can’t handle the threat of Jones’ sexual freedom.
 Vittorio De Sica makes lame humanistic speeches about a war that seems an irrelevant inconvenience to the plot.
 What’s a lieutenant doing driving an ambulance, anyway?
 The script tries to inject some comedy by having a pair of lunatic Italian first aid drivers manhandle the wounded Hudson like he was in a Laurel & Hardy movie.
 It all just sits there.

 The original version presented Hudson’s desertion and frantic flight to Switzerland in heavy melodramatic terms that might not have played well in 1957.
 But it at least managed a feeling of desperation and doom.
 That the pair are unmarried lovers in a ‘thirties film made us expect a grim ending.
-The remake doesn’t seem to realize that audiences will be unimpressed by Jones and Hudson’s affair, and no particular attitude is established about their free-spirit status as unmarried parents.
-When Jones says she doesn’t want marriage, it doesn’t add up, and their dialogue is so generic that we barely listen to what they’re saying.
+The remake doesn’t seem to realize that audiences will be unimpressed by Jones and Hudson’s affair.
+No particular attitude is established about their status as free-spirit unmarried parents.
+When Jones says she doesn’t want marriage it doesn’t add up, but their dialogue is so generic that we barely listen to what they’re saying anyway.
 Both Jones and Hudson deliver rushed flowery speeches that should be accompanied by a title reading “Selznick Memo.”
 After two-point-five hours of bombast, the downbeat finale is as thin as that of the later Love Story.
 Love means the audience is supposed to care because the producer’s bankroll is on the line.

-Selznick was an old-school gambler who invested his own money and reputation for what he believed in, but in the final analysis what he believed in the most was his own greatness.
-A Farewell to Arms must have looked old-fashioned next to the 1957 blockbuster The Bridge on the River Kwai and a smart-money potboiler like Peyton Place.
+Selznick was an old-school gambler who put his own money and reputation behind his dreams, but in the final analysis what he believed in the most was his own greatness.
+A Farewell to Arms must have looked old-fashioned next to the 1957 blockbuster The Bridge on the River Kwai and the smart-money potboiler Peyton Place.